 - 1. Set an appointment with a local manufacturer-specific appliance service technician. - Remove your own appliance from its mounted position.
-Some instructions may be obtained on Newgle or by contacting Newmar Customer Service at 1-800-731-8300. - 3.
+Some instructions may be obtained on Newgle or by contacting Newmar Customer Service at 1-800-731-8300 (select the appropriate menu option). - 3.
 Once the manufacturer-specific technician has serviced the appliance, reinstall it by reversing the procedure for removing it from its mounted position.